DataFire/Integrations/integrations/generated/google_bigquery/README.md

 #### Input
 * input `object`
   * jobId **required** `string`: [Required] Job ID of the query job
   * location `string`: [Experimental] The geographic location where the job should run.
 Required except for US and EU.
+See details at https://cloud.google.com/bigquery/docs/dataset-locations#specifying_your_location.
   * maxResults `integer`: Maximum number of results to read
   * pageToken `string`: Page token, returned by a previous call, to request the next page of results
   * projectId **required** `string`: [Required] Project ID of the query job